urianawu/ArtificialIntelligence/README.md

 makefile tested on MacOS 10.9.5

 Put all files(sources and makefile) in the same directory, navigate to that directory from the Terminal, and type 'make'.
-This will create a program called 'main'.
+This will create a program with the name same as PROJECT_NAME.